ChenMichaeliPri/Password-App/README.md

 After signing up and loging in, you are able to save passwords and get access to them.

+An apk file is attached, the app can be installed on Android.

 Note that the app is not secured (no encryption).
 The app is a good basis for further development.

 ![image](https://user-images.githubusercontent.com/93910142/159451397-b938b916-f8c7-4d79-8fef-2e5f4600ab2f.png)